Our convenient online examinations are available for the Fifth and Sixth Editions of the AMA Guides. You may take one or both examinations.

 After registering, you may take the exam whenever you like.
 You may do this in one sitting or in segments, i.e., you take a portion and return later, as your schedule permits.

-Most examinees take three (3) to four (4) hours to complete the full examination; however, you are not limited by time, and you make take this over any length of time.
+Most examinees take three (3) to four (4) hours to complete the full examination; however, you are not limited by time and can take this over any length of time.

 4. Your Results